-Fradreck Mujuru, grandson of the legendary Muchatera Mujuru, grew up in the largest extended family of mbira players in Zimbabwe.
+‘Mukanya’ Fradreck Mujuru, grandson of the legendary Muchatera Mujuru, grew up in the largest extended family of mbira players in Zimbabwe.
 Strongly drawn to the instrument as a boy, he began to play at the age of 8, later learning to build mbiras as well.
 Today he is considered by many to to be the greatest living mbira maker, as well as a highly respected musician.
 Instruments he built are now played on every continent!
-Fradreck toured Europe and South Africa during the 1990's, as well as teaching and performing in the US during 7 visits in the past 16 years, including residencies at Grinnell College, Williams College, University of Michigan, and in 2016 MIT, Wellesley, Tufts and more.
+Mukanya toured Europe and South Africa during the 1990’s, as well as teaching and performing in the US during 7 visits since 2001, including residencies at MIT, Eastman School of Music, Grinnell College, Williams College, and the University of Michigan.

-(written by Denver Banda based on a 2003 interview, edited by Erica Azim)
+(written by Denver Banda based on a 2003 interview, edited and updated by Erica Azim)

 Fradreck Mujuru, of the Maungwe Clan, was born 31 October 1955, in Dewedzo, Rusape, Zimbabwe.